 Indian Head Massage is another therapy that I practice.

 Each treatment is done as personally requested, or can be individually tailored according to the needs of the person.
-I can suggest what from my experience, can bring about the most effective healing and relief for specific symptoms.
+I can suggest what from my experience, can bring about the most effective healing and relief for specific symptoms, or individual well-being in general.

-I love spending time in nature, attending to my flowers, being with my family and friends.
+I love spending time in nature especially by the sea, attending to my flowers, being with my family and friends.